15fine/tsparticles/README.md

 *Documentation and Development references [here](https://particles.js.org/docs/) 📖*

-**This library is available on the two most popular CDNs and it's easy and ready to use, if you were using particles.js it's even easier**.
+**This library is available on the two most popular CDNs and it's easy and ready to use!
+If you are using particles.js, it's even easier**.

 You'll find the